Dugout

 About Latvian riflemen in the Olaine area

-The memories reflect the daily life of Latvian riflemen in the Olaine area.
-Not only the living conditions are described, but also the usual task - intelligence of the opponent's positions.
+The memoirs reflect the daily life of Latvian riflemen in the Olaine area.
+Not only are the living conditions described, but also their usual task - reconnaissance of enemy positions.

 Soviet Army's unrealised plans on the Kurzeme coast in Melnsil and Gipka